Border Agents Make Killer Mistakes During Interviews: 4 Ways to Fix Them!

 "IF I check your luggage, what am I going to find?

-"I THINK you have drugs, where is it? "
+"I THINK you have drugs?"

 How to Fix It

 First eliminate IF, MAYBE, I THINK, PROBABLY or any word from your questions that does not show “certainty."
 Second, work on your delivery meaning tone of voice, pitch and definitely eye contact.
 Third, practice, practice and then practice some more asking the right question with the right delivery.
 Eventually, you will create great confidence in yourself that will allow you to pierce through anyone’s defenses.
-Use these types of questions that show certainty/confidence:

 "I AM GOING to check your luggage, what illegal items am going to find?"